-At the outset, let it be appreciated that the task of any historian or chronicler attempting to condense seventy years of Pakistan cricket into a few thousand words.
-No matter how well they chose the no less arduous to than any of the twelve labors of Hercules the hero of Greek mythology.
+At the outset, let it be appreciated that the task of any historian or chronicler attempting to condense seventy years of Pakistan cricket into a few thousand words is daunting.
+No matter how well they chose it, it was no less arduous than any of the twelve labors of Hercules, the hero of Greek mythology.

-It is simply not possible to shrink 70 years of the game’s history, its development and progress into a few words.
-Even a five-Test series takes a whole ebook to cover the matches in a proper perspective.
+It is simply not possible to shrink 70 years of the game’s history, its development, and its progress into a few words.
+Even a five-test series takes a whole ebook to cover the matches from a proper perspective.
 The task can be comparable to that of trying to squeeze the river Indus into a bathtub or the toothpaste back into the tube.

 More than plenty is bound to be leftover.
-But the past cannot be allowed to recede and fade out into limbo on such an auspicious occasion as Pakistan without the present generation with the glories won and lost, with the moments of triumph and disaster.
-In short, the vicissitudes witnessed and the ups and downs of fortunes experienced on and off the field during the past 70 years.
+But the past cannot be allowed to recede and fade out into limbo on such an auspicious occasion as Pakistan without the present generation, with the glories won and lost and the moments of triumph and disaster.
+In short, the vicissitudes witnessed and the ups and downs of fortune experienced on and off the field during the past 70 years

-Although cricket was played fairly widely all over undivided India, Pakistan’s share of first-class cricketers was a mere handful, not many having played this “game of the flannelled fools” at that level.
+Although cricket was played fairly widely all over undivided India, Pakistan’s share of first-class cricketers was a mere handful, not many having played this “game of the flanneled fools” at that level.
 The majority who fell to Pakistan’s lot were club-level cricketers from Karachi and Lahore.
-The two recognized centers which came to be regarded as the nurseries of cricket in Pakistan.
+The two recognized centers, which came to be regarded as the nurseries of cricket in Pakistan,

-On the promulgation of the first constitution of Pakistan in 1956, he became a judge of the Supreme Court and later, in 1960, appointed Chief Justice of the Supreme Court which position he held until his retirement in 1968.
-He left an everlasting impression and impact on cricket that his memory is treasured in the annals of this country’s cricket.
+On the promulgation of the first constitution of Pakistan in 1956, he became a judge of the Supreme Court and later, in 1960, was appointed Chief Justice of the Supreme Court, a position he held until his retirement in 1968.
+He left an everlasting impression and impact on cricket, and his memory is treasured in the annals of this country’s cricket.